WalkerMx/AutoCrispy/README.md

   As the textures dump, new Waifu2x'd textures are generated, and the originals are optionally deleted.

   # Notes:
     -Works great for PPSSPP.
-Make a textures.ini with these options: hash = xxh64
+Make a textures.ini with these options set: hash = xxh64
       ignoreAddress = true

     -There's no reason you can't use this with other programs, eg. Dolphin.
       The programs need to support custom textures
       The programs need to support hotloading textures (load custom textures without a restart)

+    -Last, make sure your system can run Waifu2x.
+      CPU processing is Super Slow!
+      GPU/cuDNN works good if your program isn't GPU heavy.